 Rep. Raymond Ward is proposing that Utah is put on a year-round Mountain Daylight Schedule instead of the Mountain Standard Time it currently operates under.

-Utah isn’t the only state to propose this, nor would they be the first state to operate under this kind of schedule.
+Utah isn’t the only state to propose this, nor would it be the first state to operate under this kind of schedule.
 Arizona has been operating under Mountain Daylight Schedule, not adhering to Mountain Standard Time, for years.